March 10, 2023

 There’s definitely something about a sea of flowers that makes people wish Keukenhof wasn’t a seasonal affair.
 Home to the world’s most beautiful beds of flowers and bulb exhibitions, a trip to this unique feast of floral blossoms will amaze your senses.

 If you’re a lover of spring in the Netherlands, then there’s no better place to observe it in its full bloom than Keukenhof.
 The park is located in Lisse and the largest flower garden in the world with seven million flower bulbs planted each season, Keukenhof is one of the most beautiful attractions in the Netherlands and is known to be a beehive of activities as visitors never seem to get tired of seeing the garden.
-Keukenhof is only open from mid-March to mid-May and tickets are available here.
+The tulip garden is only open from mid-March to mid-May, and you should check available Keukenhof tickets in advance.

 History of Keukenhof